 Visa J-1: Issued to foreign resident correspondents in China.

 Visa J-2: Issued to foreign correspondents who make short trip to China on reporting tasks.
 Applicants for J-1 and J-2 visas are required to provide a certificate issued by the competent Chinese authorities.

 Applicants are generally required to provide a valid passport (or other travel document), complete a visa application form and provide a recent 2-inch, bareheaded and full-faced passport photo.

 The overseas Chinese visa authorities are Chinese embassies, consulates, visa offices, the consular department of the Office of the Commissioner of the Ministry of Foreign Affairs in HKSAR, and other agencies abroad authorized by the Ministry of Foreign Affairs of China.
 If a foreigner intends to enter into, exit from or transit through the Chinese territory, he shall apply to the above-mentioned Chinese visa authorities for a Chinese visa.
 For further information, please consult the nearest Chinese visa authorities.

-The average temperature in October in Shanghai is normally around 19 to 22 degrees Celsius and October is one of the most comfortable season months, although some rain may be expected.
-Participants are advised to check the prevailing temperature and weather conditions shortly before their departure and prepare accordingly.
+The average nightly low temperature in April in Wuhan is 13 °C (55 °F), and the average daily high temperature is 21 °C (70 °F).
+The humidity at 78% makes it pleasantly cool at night.
+Participants are advised to check the prevailing temperature and weather conditions (and here) shortly before their departure and prepare accordingly.